Advertiser Disclosure

 Jump to Section

-We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
+We may be compensated when you click on a link, when an application is approved, or when an account is opened from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 The American Express® Green Card wasn’t even on my radar until recently.
-A long-time holder of The Platinum Card® from American Express, 2025 was the year I finally decided that the hefty annual fee wasn’t worth it for me.
+A long-time holder of the Platinum Card® from American Express, 2025 was the year I finally decided that the hefty annual fee wasn’t worth it for me.

 Instead, I wanted a card that offered me bonus American Express Membership Rewards points for categories I spent the most on, like dining and travel.
 Here are some of the reasons I’m prioritizing using the Amex Green card this year.